Starting a New Business in Whatcom County

 Got Questions? - Attend a Live or Online Workshop

 If you simply have a few questions about how to start a new business in Whatcom County we have a couple options for you.
 One option is a 'lunch and learn' roundtable discussion that we host at our SBDC office.
 In the past we have held these Q&A sessions every other Thursday.
-Please contact our office if you would be interested in attending one of these sessions in 2017.
+Please contact our office if you would be interested in attending one of these sessions in the future as we may bring them back if there is enough interest.
 The Western Washington University SBDC also offers both live and online workshops.
 Topics range from the fundamentals of starting and owning a business to more complex business issues.
 You can see a list of upcoming learning opportunities by checking out our calendar of events.

 Ready to Launch? - Meet With an SBDC Certified Business Advisor

 If you have a solid business plan, a clear vision of your target market and how you will reach that market, and are close to being ready to launch we can help get you started.
 Or if you are seeking funding from lending institutions or investors and you have been referred to the SBDC for assistance in putting together a loan package, financial projections, pitch deck etc. contact us to inquire about scheduling an appointment.

 Still in the Idea Phase? - Consider Meeting With a SCORE Advisor